cloudtraveler/avxlabs-docs/ace_pro/docs/lab3.md

 # Lab 3 - NETWORK SEGMENTATION

-## 1. OBJECTIVE
+## 1. Objective

-Implement network segmentation between workloads across multi-cloud and on-premises environments using network domains.
+Implement network segmentation between workloads across multicloud and on-premises environments using network domains.

-Green VPC resources in AWS and Azure can communicate with each other, while access is restricted to Blue VPC resources in GCP.
-Later, we will ease this restriction with a connection policy; Blue and Green segments will be able to communicate with others as well.

 ```{note}
 Network Segmentation will be extended to on-premises in the Site2Cloud lab.
 ```

-## 2. NETWORK SEGMENTATION OVERVIEW
+## 2. Network Segmentation Overview

-Enterprises can define their network domains (aka segments) and group VNets/VPCs/VCNs with similar security policies without requiring firewall solutions.
+Enterprises can define their network domains (aka *segments*) and group VNets/VPCs/VCNs with similar security policies without requiring firewall solutions.

 Aviatrix transit and spokes architecture help (aka *Hub & Spoke* architecture) enterprises create customised segments and onboard branches, partners and customers in their respective segments so no partner can communicate with each other unless desired.

-## 3. TOPOLOGY
+## 3. Topology

-In this lab, we will use Aviatrix CoPilot to enable Network Segmentation in Azure, AWS and GCP, in order to segregate VPC/VNet with similarities.
+In this lab, we will use Aviatrix CoPilot to enable `Network Segmentation` in Azure, AWS and GCP, in order to segregate VPC/VNet with similarities.
 At this point, there is a flat routing domain and the communication among the three CSPs occurs through the Transit Core Backbone layer.

+Green VPC resources in AWS and Azure can communicate with each other, while access is restricted to Blue VPC resources in GCP.
+Later, we will ease this restriction with a `Connection Policy`: Blue and Green segments will be able to communicate with others as well.

 ![lab3-topology](images/lab3-topology.png)
 _Figure 69: Topology for Lab 3_

-## 4. CONFIGURATION
+## 4. Configuration

 ### 4.1.
-AVIATRIX TRANSIT GATEWAYS
+Aviatrix Transit Gateways

 Go to **CoPilot > Networking > Network Segmentation > Network Domains > Transit Gateways**: